sranam/Ready-Made-Basic-HTML-Template/README.md

 front-end development on the fly.

-This template is based on and inspired by [HTML5 Boilerplate] (https://html5boilerplate.com/).
+This template is based on and inspired by [HTML5 Boilerplate](https://html5boilerplate.com/).
 Thanks a

 bunch to HTML5 Boilerplate and the dedicated team.